✨ Get to know Boldin’s AI Planner Assistant

 Because Roth IRAs offer tax-free growth, they can be a good choice for long-term investments.
 If you have a long time horizon, such as 10 years or more, a Roth conversion may be a good idea.

-If you are already 73 or older, then you have already started taking RMDs.
+Are you already 73 or older?
+Then you have already started taking RMDs.
 If not, then you will be required to withdraw money from traditional 401ks and IRAs starting at age 73 in 2023 and age 75 in 2033 due to new RMD ages.
 These withdrawals can be a nuisance and can bump you into a higher tax bracket.

 If you don’t need the income a RMD provides, then it might make sense to convert your traditional accounts to a Roth.